AdobeDocs/workfront.en/help/enhanced-analytics/project-treemap-overview.md

 ## Video walk-through

 View the following video to learn more about the Project treemap visualization.
-This video was recorded in `the new Workfront experience`.
-However, the content also applies to `Workfront Classic`.
+This video was recorded in the new Workfront experience.
+However, the content also applies to Workfront Classic.

 [ ![](assets/video-walk-through--350x197.png)](https://vimeo.com/441151801/59d2fa726b)